Lagerung von Edibles – so bleiben sie lange wirksam

 How long do edibles last?

-Can THC be damaged in the refrigerator?
+Can THC "go bad" in the refrigerator?

 How can I tell if edibles are bad?